 Dr Joeran Beel is a tenure-track Ussher Assistant Professor in Intelligent Systems at the School of Computer Science and Statistics at Trinity College Dublin.
 He is also affiliated with the ADAPT Centre, an interdisciplinary research centre that closely cooperates with industry partners including Google, Deutsche Bank, Huawei, and Novartis.
-Joeran completed his postdoctoral research at the National Institute of Informatics in Tokyo, where he also completed his postdoctoral research.
+Joeran is further a Visiting Professor at the National Institute of Informatics in Tokyo, where he also completed his postdoctoral research.
 Joeran holds two master´s degrees and obtained a PhD in Computer Science from the Otto-von-Guericke University Magdeburg.
 During his PhD studies, he completed three research visits at the University of California, Berkeley and one at the University of Cyprus.
-Joeran has also industry experience as a product manager at HRS.de / HRS Holidays, as a freelance consultant and as the founder of two business start-ups, which both received several awards at business plan competitions such as start2grow and BPW.
+Joeran has industry experience as a product manager at HRS.de / HRS Holidays, as a freelance consultant and as the founder of two business start-ups, which both received several awards at business plan competitions such as start2grow and BPW.
 Joeran is currently preparing to spin out his third business start-up.